SkanderBahrini/Financial-dashboard/README.md

 PS: The user can use the sidebar to choose the color of the bar chart.

-# Tab4: Compared company's stocks
+# Tab4: Compare company's stocks

 This section allows the user to enter different Tickers and compare the stocks displayed in the line chart.